For the convenience of our clients, we also offer the options to meet via video conference or by telephone.

 Regardless, if your loved one’s estate goes to probate, there is usually little to worry about it.
 The process will probably go smoothly with little issue.
 It will not drag on in most cases.
 The only time there is concern about that is when someone contests the will, which is a difficult process on its own, or if the estate is large and complex.

-Our experienced attorneys are prepared to guide you through the probate process as expediently and effectively as possible.
+Our experienced estate planning and probate attorney is prepared to guide you through the probate process as expediently and effectively as possible.

 Call Gormley Law Offices, PLC, at 517-219-9301 to schedule a free, no-obligation consultation about estate planning or probate today.
 You may also begin the process by sending us this form.